BsNoSi/yellow-extension-imgpop/readme.md

 `[imgpop portal/portal2.jpg - d1 left]` →

 - Same as previous exept that an exif comment is used, if available.

+> [imgpop] without any parameter shows a bold parameter list in preview.
+If not bold you should check if imgpop is correctly installed.

 ImgPop is licensed under the terms of the public license.